billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 : A Power State Set is a collection of Power States that comprises a named or logical control grouping.

+Power Source:
+: is any device, component that generates, stores, or supplies electrical or mechanical energy to a circuit or device.

 Power Factor:
 : Is the percent value between 0 and 1 that measures how effectively electrical power is being converted into useful work.
 It represents the ratio of real power (work done) to apparent power